Trout are among the most popular sport fish in America, especially areas with cooler weather.

 Usually, a rod and reel well-suited for a main line in the 4- to 8-pound test range will serve you well for trout fishing and also will get the job done for other popular freshwater species, such as bass and panfish.

-I like 6-pound test on my spinning reel as a go-to main line weight for this type of fishing.
-You can choose monofilament or a variety of other lines including fluorocarbons, depending on preferences and price points.
+Six-pound test on my spinning reel is a go-to main line weight for typical trout fishing, although dropping to 4-pound or increasing to 8-pound can be better for some conditions.
+You can choose monofilament or a variety of other lines including fluorocarbons, depending on preferences.

 If you buy a reel with extra spools, this will enable you to easily switch from light tackle approaches to heavier gear and back, as your quarry and conditions change.